LoyolaChicagoBooks/introcs-csharp/_sources/appendix/cmdline.txt

 Copying or pasting with a Mac is is the same with a terminal as in other editing:
 Use the same Apple Command key with C or P, and you can select with the mouse.

-In Windows it is more complicated to use a command window:
+In Windows it is more complicated when using a command window:
 You can paste into the current command line by *right* clicking on the Command Window Title bar, and select edit and then paste.